marnec/ML/docs/pages/ML-45-DeepLearningRNN3.md

 The overall skip-gram model $\eqref{eq:skipgram}$ will have the embedding parameters $E$ and the softmax unit parameters $\theta_t$.
 The optimization of the loss function $\mathcal{L}({\hat{y}, y})$ with respect to all parameters ($E, \theta_t$), the skip-gram model will learn surprisingly good embeddings.

+#### Sampling the context
+Once $c$ is sampled, $t$ is sampled in a $\pm w$ window.
+But how is $c$ chosen?
+One possibility is to have a uniformly random sample.
+This will have the effect of sampling frequent words more frequently, where frequent words also tend to be less informative words like `the`, `of`, `a`, `and` and so on.

+In practice this is not desirable because it means that many training steps will be spent updating $e_c$ on a $c \to t$ mapping where the context $c$ is not so relevant.
+To balance out the frequency of these words, the distribution $P(c)$ is not taken uniformly random from the corpus but heuristics are used to balance out sampling from common words versus sampling from less common words.

 #### Computational cost of softmax
 There are problems with the computational speed of the skip-gram model with softmax, in particular, each time the probability $p(t \vert c)$ is evaluated, a sum over $n$ elements needs to be carried out, with $n$ possibly reaching millions.